linrongbin16/colorbox.nvim/README.md

     - `seconds`: Fixed interval time by seconds.
     - `implement`: Internal policy implementation, e.g. `shuffle`, `in_order`, `reverse_order`, `single` builtin policies.

-  - By filetype policy, works with `timing = "bufferchanged"`.
+  - By filetype policy, works with `timing = "filetype"`.

     - `mapping`: A lua table to map file type to colorscheme.
     - `fallback`: Default colorscheme when file type is not mapped.